Sudingphaa: Conspiracy of Satram

 Satram was of the same age as the King, but he was unrivalled in his precocity and cunning.
 Satram, himself held high ambitions and was aware of the fact that as long as Purnananda Burhagohain exercised absolute control over state affairs, his ambitions will never be fulfilled.
 Therefore, he began to gather support against the Burhagohain from various quarters of the Ahom nobility.
 First of all, he misinterpreted Purnananda Burhagohain's motives and actions and gradually poisoned the ears of Chandrakanta Singha.
 Badan Chandra Borphukan, the viceroy of Guwahati, was made to believe that Purnananda Burhagohain was his enemy and the Burhagohain was planning to destroy him.
 Badan Chandra's daughter Pijou Gabharu, who had married to Oreshanath Dhekial Phukan, a son of Purnananda Burhagohain, was also made party to this belief.
 Satram, along with his associates planned to assassinate the Burhagohain, while he was on his way to the royal palace.
 The plot was discovered and all the associates of Satram were arrested and duly punished.
 Satram fled to the Royal palace and sought refuge from the King.
 Meanwhile, Purnananda Burhagohain called on the Grand Council of the three Gohains, the Burhagohain, the Borgohain, and the Borpatrogohain.
 According to the custom of Ahom rule, the Grand Council of the three Gohains held absolute power.
-Unanimously, the Council could enthrone or dethrone a king and it could revert any order given by the king himself.
+Unanimously, the council could enthrone or dethrone a king and it could revert any order given by the king himself.
 A wave of panic ran across Chandrakanta Singha and the royal family.
 The Queen-mother, Numali Rajmao pleaded with Purnananda Burhagohain to spare her son, the king.
 The Burhagohain gave his word to the Queen-mother regarding the safety of the King, and in return, he demanded Satram be surrendered to the Grand Council.
 Chandrakanta Singha reluctantly agreed to surrender Satram on one condition that Satram's life be spared.
 The Grand Council of Gohains, held a trial on Satram, in which his guilts were proved.
 Satram was banished to Namrup, where he was soon afterwards killed by some Nagas.
+The episode was remembered as the affair of the “son of Kukurachowa Bhut”.
 It was believed that Satram was murdered at the instigation of Purnananda Burhagohain.
 Many believed that the King himself was privy to Satram's conspiracy.
 All these events took place in June 1814.